mvolkmann/blog/src/remix.md

 The hooks `useState` and `useEffect` can be used in Remix apps, but they tend to be used much less than in standard React apps.

-Remix apps use a database for application state instead of a library like Redux
+Remix apps use a database for application state instead of a library like Redux.

+Remix automatically provides route-level code splitting.

 ## Resources